Mobile-first digital drawing platform

 Flow 4 - Interacting with Crit

-With regard to usability, were able to quickly navigate and complete each task, which reinforced to me that the platform's interface was mechanically sound.
-Subjects praised each feature – especially Crits – as “helpful”, “cool”, or “fun”, and it was rewarding to see my interview insights validated so clearly.
+Subject were able to quickly navigate and complete each task and responded positively to each feature – especially Crits – describing them as “helpful”, “cool”, or “fun”.

 Reluctance to Upload to Library: